mosuka/cockatrice/docs/en/index_management/index.rst

 Index management
 ================

-| First of all, you need to create an index after starting Cockatrice.
-| You can delete indexes that are no longer needed.
+You need to create an index after starting Cockatrice.
+Also you can delete indexes that are no longer needed.

 Create an index
 ---------------